dhruvak001/realsense_yolov10_deepsort_realtime_pipeline/README.md

 # Realsense Yolov10 Deepsort Realtime Pipeline

 This repository contains code for an object detection and tracking system using a RealSense camera, YOLOv10 for object detection, and DeepSORT for tracking.
-The system captures frames from the camera, processes them to detect objects, and tracks the detected objects over time......
+The system captures frames from the camera, processes them to detect objects, and tracks the detected objects over time.......

 ## Introduction
 This system leverages state-of-the-art deep learning models and tracking algorithms to achieve robust and accurate object detection and tracking.
 The main components of the system are: